Skeeboo/skeeboomusic.com/content/music/sunrise_on_mars.md

 +++
 # Date this page was created.
-date = 2018-10-12T00:00:00
+date = 2018-10-13T00:00:00

 # Project title.
 title = "Sunrise on Mars"

 # Project summary to display on homepage.
-summary = "An alien synth salute the sun with a major pentascale tune"
+summary = "An alien synth salute the rissing sun with a major pentascale tune"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "covers/SunriseOnMars.jpg"